Real-Skill/sql-tasks/README.md

 ### Install dependencies

 ```
-yarn install
+npm install
 ```

 ### Database connection

-You are required to provide valid connection to working PostgreSQL instance.
-This scaffolding is tested on PostgreSQL 9.4, however it should work on other database versions.
+You are required to provide the valid connection to working PostgreSQL instance.
+This scaffolding is tested on PostgreSQL 9.4, however, it should work on other database versions.
-If you just have installed fresh version of PostgreSQL server don't forget to enable listening, setting `listen_address = 'localhost'` in PostgreSQL configuration file (on most *nix system it's located at `/etc/postgresql/9.4/main/postgresql.conf`).
+If you have just installed a fresh version of PostgreSQL server don't forget to enable listening by setting `listen_address = 'localhost'` in PostgreSQL configuration file (on most *nix systems it's located at `/etc/postgresql/9.4/main/postgresql.conf`).
 You may also have to adjust Host Based Authentication Policy that is described in `pg_hba.conf` file (recommended authentication method is MD5).

 ## User, database and schema

 ### Configuration on *nix systems

-You can manually prepare database connection or use command below that will create user, database, and set appropriate ownerships.
+You can manually prepare a database connection or use the command below to create the user and database, and to set appropriate ownerships.
-*Command below must be run from postgres system user* (switch to root user then switch to postgres by `su postgres`).
+*The command below must be run from postgres system user* (switch to the root user then switch to postgres by `su postgres`).
 When prompted for password, enter password `realskill`.
 ```
 createuser realskill -P && createdb realskill -O realskill && psql -d realskill -c 'ALTER SCHEMA public OWNER TO realskill;'